Lakewood Birth Malpractice Lawyer

 How long do I have to file a birth injury lawsuit in Lakewood, New Jersey?

 In New Jersey, the general rule is two years from the date of the injury or when the injury was discovered.
-However, for child injury cases, the law “tolls” or pauses this clock, often allowing a claim to be filed until the child is older.
+However, for child injury cases, the law “tolls” or pauses this clock, often allowing a claim to be filed until the child’s 13th birthday.
 It’s crucial to speak with our lawyers promptly to understand the specific timeline for your situation.

 What kind of compensation can I get for a birth injury case in Lakewood, New Jersey?